 Amy Sherman is the Associate Vice President of Innovation and Policy at CAEL.
 Her work focuses on increasing access to adult learning and improving its quality.
 At CAEL since 2001, Amy promotes policy that will strengthen America's workforce through research, coalition-building, advocacy, and technical assistance to state and federal policy leaders.
 Her diverse areas of expertise range from increasing degree completion through Prior Learning Assessments to building capacity at colleges and the workplace to better serve adult learners.
 Amy also leads CAEL’s work to expand educational opportunities for veterans and military-affiliated students.
 Prior to joining CAEL, Amy was Executive Director of the Manufacturing Workforce Development Project (MWDP), a project funded by the U.S. Dept. of Labor.
 Amy also practiced in the area of employment law at major law firms such as Sonnenschein Nath & Rosenthal.
 Amy earned her law degree with honors from Northwestern University School of Law.

-Joel Simon joined the CAEL team in 2006, and created the Workforce and Economic Development division in 2012.
+Joel Simon joined the CAEL team in 2006, and created the Workforce and Economic Development division between 2012 and 2017.
+He currently serves as Senior Vice President for Programs where he oversees Higher Education, Workforce Development, Veterans and Research efforts at CAEL.
 Joel brings more than 20 years of experience working with community stakeholders to increase engagement, wealth and quality of life.
 He has provided consulting to multi-stakeholder workforce and economic development initiatives in 41 states, and has worked with public and private partnerships to understand and address skills needs in a variety of existing and emerging sectors.
 Prior to joining CAEL he worked for the Computing Technology Industry Association (CompTIA) to address skills challenges in the Information Technology sector and develop partnerships between communities and IT firms.
 From 1999-2004 he served as the Assistant Director of Workforce Solutions – the employer services arm of the City of Chicago’s Mayor’s Office of Workforce Development where he supported the City of Chicago’s efforts to attract, retain and expand businesses by designing and implementing workforce development initiatives for economic development prospects and projects.
 He earned a Bachelor of Science degree from Northwestern University and a Master of Arts from the University of Chicago.

 Gloria joined CAEL in December 2000 as the Director of Finance and Operations and was promoted to Associate Vice President of Finance in July 2009.
 She manages all of CAEL’S finances including the budget.
 For her entire career, she has been in accounting and finance for non-profit organizations.
 Gloria holds an MBA from Purdue University and passed the CPA exam in 2001.